 The Mayangna (sometimes called the Sumo) traditionally inhabited the area along the Mosquito Coast in Nicaragua and Honduras, frequently coming into conflict with the Miskito people who also lived there.
 Nowadays, there are three distinct Mayangna groups who reside in isolated settlements on the Ríos Patuca and Grande in Honduras, as well as the Río Wawa in Nicaragua.
 Their total population is around 10,000.

 The Tolupanes (also called Jicaque or Xicaque) live in small communities in Honduras, with a total population around 10,000.
 This indigenous group retains many elements of its culture, including communal land ownership and traditional government by assemblies of elders.

 Traditionally inhabiting the forested areas of northeastern Honduras, the Pech peoples struggle to hang on to their culture.
-This indigenous group – now estimated around 3800 – has suffered from the destruction of the rain forest and the influx of mestizo farmers into their traditional hunting grounds.
+This indigenous group – now estimated at around 3800 people – has suffered from the destruction of the rainforest and the influx of mestizo farmers into their traditional hunting grounds.
 The Pech language is spoken by elders but is in danger of extinction.